EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `vegAvailableWater_rootWaterEfficiency`: sets the maximum fraction of water that root can uptake from soil layers as constant. calculate the actual amount of water that is available for plants
+- `vegAvailableWater_rootWaterEfficiency`: PAW as a function of soil moisture and root water extraction efficiency.

-- `vegAvailableWater_sigmoid`: calculate the actual amount of water that is available for plants
+- `vegAvailableWater_sigmoid`: PAW using a sigmoid function of soil moisture.

 </details>